nic0michael/nic0michael/README.md

 ## Commercial Projects
-In GitHub we have published  Commercial Projects with Opensource code I am the architect of Open Source projects in my repositories
+In GitHub we have published  Commercial Projects with Opensource code I am the architect of Open Source projects in my repositories and worked with other developers and even an ex IBM Senior Architect.

 <!--